codegor/vuex-laravel-resource-api/README.md

 # <a name="getters"></a> Getters List

+NEW: for now you can create chain of getters with '|' symbol, see routes.js for example.

 Getters file consist fom 2 part: 1 part it is a help constant, and second part it is a work of getters.
 Getters come in 3 types:
  1) without params